Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 #### I. [Orthonormal Regularization](https://arxiv.org/abs/1810.09102) [Bansal et al., 2018]

 We use the orthonormal regularization (Spectral Restricted Isometry Property Regularization from above work) on pointwise convolution layer, not on depthwise convolution layer.
 To orthogonalize the weight matrix, one of the efficient way is to regularize the singular value of the matrix.
-However, this cause a lot of computation costs so that we use an approximated method called SRIP similar with RIP method.
+However, this causes a lot of computation costs so that we use an approximated method called SRIP similar with RIP method.
 In ours, we add this regularizer with $10^{-2}$ coefficient.

 #### II.
 [Cosine Annealing Scheduler](https://arxiv.org/abs/1608.03983) [Loshchilov et al., 2016]